 How are Jack’s rights being threatened?

 We live in a country where freedom of speech and religious freedom are protected.
 While Americans may disagree on certain issues, we should all be free to express what we believe without being punished by the government.
 Jack Phillips, just like Lorie Smith and every other artist, has the right to create freely, promoting only those message that are consistent with their core beliefs.

 But over the course of Jack’s legal battle, one thing has become abundantly clear: For some, it will never be enough to politely agree to disagree about important issues like the meaning of marriage or whether to celebrate a gender transition.

 It wasn’t enough for Jack to lose a big part of his business after Colorado pursued him the first time.
 It wasn’t enough for Jack to have to defend his freedoms all the way to the U.S. Supreme Court.
 And it wasn’t enough for Jack and his family to endure years of harassment and even death threats.

 For some, it won’t be enough until Masterpiece Cakeshop closes its doors.
-They want Jack, an average American business owner, to pay a hefty price—all because he wants to live and speak according to his faith.
+They want Jack, a quiet cake artist, to pay a hefty price—all because he wants to live and speak according to his faith.